 Apparently, the state of Washington takes its motto, “The Evergreen State,” very seriously.
-In fact, it could well become the fist state in the nation to allow the “composting” of dead humans.
+In fact, it could well become the first state in the nation to allow the “composting” of dead humans.
 While this doesn’t seem particularly sentimental, Sen. Jamie Pedersen (D) told NBC News that “people from all over the state” have written to him excited about having an alternative to a boring old burial or garden-variety cremation.

 Pedersen, who is sponsoring the bill and is expected to introduce it to the legislature later this month, says many residents are thrilled with the prospect of becoming a tree through the process of “recomposition.”
 The process utilizes alkaline hydrolysis to dissolve bodies with water and lye until “just liquid and bone remain.”
 The bodies are placed in a vessel filled with nutrient-rich soil so they rapidly decompose, after which is given to the families, according to the NBC News report.
 They can then use said soil/dear old dad to fertilize a plant or a tree.